About the case

 Mendix has tremendous flexibility, so even though our requirements evolved, our software development evolved with them as well.
 That’s just not possible with other development tools.

 Of course, ISS had other similar status-checking activities that its employees were performing – everything from checking coffee machines and food supplies to soap dispensers, plants needing water, or paper-towel inventory.
 The solution?
 Deployment of inexpensive, long-life wireless sensors in those locations, stations, and devices.
 For instance, a sensor in a mousetrap can transmit a notification that it has been tripped and needs emptying.
 A coffee station sensor can alert an ISS worker that refills of supplies are needed.
 Or a soap-dispenser station can alert staff when a refill is needed.

 “When you consider that a sensor costs about $40-50 with a three-year life – and that it would otherwise cost our company $10-15 to inspect one station – the payback model becomes clear and compelling,” Jansen said.
 “However, we needed more than smart sensors.
 We also needed an application to bring that data together and use it to communicate with our distributed workforce so that they can act on it faster and be where they need to be.
-We decided to use Mendix’s application platform to create our ‘ISIFM’ app for facilities management.”
+We decided to use Mendix’s low-code application platform to create our ‘ISIFM’ app for facilities management.”
 The Mendix platform is the agile development solution that lets business experts collaborate every step of the way.
 With Mendix, developers start with high-level requirements, share results immediately, get the app in the hands of key users quickly, and iterate until optimal results are achieved.